capnjep/failbb-hakz/DEVNOTES.md

 	* 01 : Altered fetchBoards, fetchBoard, fetchThread, for changes in permission stand point
 * 14th, June 2013
 	* 01 : Altered fetchThread, to check whether or not the thread exists
+* 15th, June 2013
+	* 01 : Altered fetchBoard, fetchThread to display error crumb upon invalid slug query
+	* 02 : Prevent tread.blade.php to show an error by adding if statement